G-20 leaders end summit by condemning Russia despite divisions - ExBulletin

 Wednesday’s emergency meeting included the leaders of the G-7, which includes Canada, France, Germany, Italy, Japan, the United Kingdom and the European Union, as well as the President of the Council European Union and the Prime Ministers of the NATO allies, Spain and the Netherlands.

-Biden held a separate meeting later with Sunak, in their first long conversation since the British leader took office last month.
+Biden held a separate meeting later with Sunak, in their first long conversation since taking office last month.

-Were going to continue to support Ukraine as long as Russia continued its aggression, Biden said alongside Sunak, adding he was happy to be on the same page supporting Ukraine.
+“We will continue to support Ukraine as long as Russia continues its aggression,” Biden said alongside Sunak, adding that he was “glad we are on the same page” in supporting Ukraine.

 Biden said leaders condemned the latest Russian attacks, which caused widespread blackouts.